abelrassat7421/FlowTask/PythonFT/README.md

     1. First column: (int) Sets the position of the target for each trial.
 Accepted values are 0, 1, 2 (left, center, right respectively)
     2. Second column: (int) Determines whether the mouse is visible or not for a given trial.
     3. Third column: (float) Determines where the trigger (horizontal bar) lies.
 Accepted values are between 0.0 and 100.0 (percentage of the screen height with 100% referring to the top of the screen).
     4. Fourth column: (int) Time in (ms) sets the time between when yellow triangle disappears and when the target appears.
+    5. (*if triangles directions are activated*) Fifth column: (int) Determines the direction of the triangle.
+When not equal to the first column the intention is to trick the subjects.
+The accepted values are the same as for column one.
   - If set to false, the user must choose the frequency at which the mouse should appear across trials, the number of different trigger positions (with corresponding values) and the number of different time intervals between the disappearance of the yellow triangle and the appearance of the target (with corresponding values again).
 These parameters can be readily selected through the the **Settings** window.
 The [trial_by_trial_config.csv](Configurations/trial_by_trial_config.csv) file is then automatically generated assuming the following:
     - the target will be on the left or on the right with probability 45% each (and a probability of 10% of staying in the middle)
     - mouse appears at the given frequency